Damien Moyal: Other bands and guest contributions

 In September 2003, Moyal invited guitarist Juan Montoya to contribute to Damien Done's Love Thongs EP.
 In return, Montoya invited Moyal to contributed guest vocals to his band Pandabite's song "Painkiller", which was recorded that same month at The Dungeon with producer Jeremy Dubois, and released on their sole EP Doom Box later that year.

 In 2006, shortly before relocating to Ann Arbor, Michigan, Moyal briefly played in the Miami, Florida metallic hardcore band Best Wishes.
-The band included guitarists Chip Walbert and Ariel Arro, bass guitarist Chad Kishick, and drummer Brian Ray.
+The band included guitarists Richard Walbert and Ariel Arro, bass guitarist Chad Kishick, and drummer Brian Ray.

 Throughout 2008, Moyal (under the pseudonym DJ Done) and Nik Fortman (under the pseudonym Dead Nik) hosted a series of old-school punk and metal nights named Old Man Underground.
 The events were held several times a month in various clubs around Ann Arbor and Ypsilanti, Michigan.

 In 2015, Moyal contributed guest vocals to Belgian metalcore band Deconsecrate's song "Planetary Holocaust"; the track was released on the album Nothing Is Scared, through Good Life Recordings in May 2015.
 In 2016, Moyal contributed guest vocals to French metalcore band Lazare's song "Mass Murder of Clear Minds"; the track was released on the album From Hate...
 With Love, through French record label Terrain Vague on October 14, 2016.

 In 2019, Moyal contributed guest vocals to American artist Nathaniel Shannon & The Vanishing Twin's song "Mater Suspiriorum", which appeared on the concept EP The Three Mothers, released by Aqualamb Records on October 20, 2020.
 In 2021, Moyal contributed guest vocals to American electro-pop artist La Femme Pendu's song "La Somnambule", which appeared on her album Vampyr, released on October 22, 2021.